olekuz/tyk-docs/tyk-docs/content/advanced-configuration/integrate/sso/sso.md

 This metadata XML can be signed providing a public X.509 cert and the private key.

 `CertLocation`: An X.509 certificate and the private key for signing your requests to the IDP, this should be one single file with the cert and key concatenated.
+When using internal identity broker, this value should be the id of the certificate uploaded via certificate manager in dashboard, otherwise it should be a path where the certificate is placed.

 `ForceAuthentication` - Ignore any session held by the IDP and force re-login every request.